yuxshao/learn-gamedev/Introduction to Game Development.md

 ##### Checkpoint

-You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/4_enemyhp.gmz).
+You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/4_enemyhp.gmz) for Windows, or [here](../resources/checkpoints_mac/shooter/4_enemyhp.gmz) for Mac.

 <a id="alarms-periodic"></a>
 ##2.5 Alarms and Periodic Events